Cheshire1922/L4D2BhopCS/README.md

 # Usage
 Just run *run.bat*
 if the PlayerBase stops working I may make a tutorial on how to get it
+(seems like they made it harder to find it using Cheat Engine after an update in ~May, I'm actually struggling)

 don't ask why it's called Discord.exe xd